Mariam Issoufou

-Mariam Issoufou (born April 1979, in Saint-Étienne, France) is a Nigerien architect.
+Mariam Issoufou (born April 1979) or Mariam Issoufou Mahamadou, formerly known as Mariam (Issoufou) Kamara, is a Nigerien architect.
 Her designs focus on open living spaces and make use of locally produced materials available to African communities: cement, recycled metal and raw earth.

 Biography

-Mariam Issoufou Kamara was born in 1979.
+Mariam Issoufou was born in April 1979 in Saint-Étienne, France.

-Kamara's first career ambition was to become a computer engineer, for which she earned a Purdue University bachelor's degree in technical computing (2001) and then a master's degree in computer science from New York University (2004).
+Issoufou's first career ambition was to become a computer engineer, for which she earned a Purdue University bachelor's degree in technical computing (2001) and then a master's degree in computer science from New York University (2004).
 She worked in the computing field for seven years before deciding to change careers and become an architect to fulfill her teenage ambition.

-In 2013, Kamara earned her master's degree in architecture from the University of Washington.
+In 2013, Issoufou earned her master's degree in architecture from the University of Washington.
 Her thesis, Mobile Loitering, focuses on gender issues in Niger's public spaces.
 Her master's work was exhibited at the Triennale di Milano in 2014 at the Africa Big Chance Big Change exhibition.

 Professional career

 She co-founded the architectural group united4design (2013) while still living in the United States, and on her return to Niger she established an architecture and research firm called Atelier Masomi (2014), which focuses on open living spaces in local architecture.

 The international collective of architects participating in United4design worked on projects in the United States, Afghanistan and Niger.
-Kamara's designs feature buildings with geometric shapes and rely on three locally produced materials available to many communities: cement, recycled metal and raw earth.
+Issoufou's designs feature buildings with geometric shapes and rely on three locally produced materials available to many communities: cement, recycled metal and raw earth.

 In 2017, she taught urban studies as an adjunct associate professor at Brown University in Rhode Island.

-In 2022, Kamara was appointed as Full Professor of Architecture Heritage and Sustainability at ETH Zurich in Switzerland.
+In 2022, Issoufou was appointed as Full Professor of Architecture Heritage and Sustainability at ETH Zurich in Switzerland.
 In 2024, she was part of the multidisciplinary advisory committee for the inaugural Ammodo Architecture Awards.

 Major projects

 Niamey 2000

 Her first major project was Niamey 2000, an apartment complex built in 2016 and designed in collaboration with Yasaman Esmaili, Elizabeth Golden and Philip Sträter.
-The project addresses the spatial problems linked to the concrete structure of Kamara's childhood home built in Niamey in the 1960s.
+The project addresses the spatial problems linked to the concrete structure of Issoufou's childhood home built in Niamey in the 1960s.

 The result is four structures made by combining earth and cement fitted together.
 A notable feature is a bench in the front that allows the reintroduction of the traditional faada - local gatherings of friends and family that routinely occur in the space between the house and the street, which is also a historical gathering place.

 Niamey 2000 was one of twenty projects shortlisted for the Aga Khan Award for Architecture in 2022.